jhlim0204/see-hawk/README.md

 Once the installation is complete, run the command **npm run** and wait for the website to launch.
 You can now access the website at **localhost:3000**.
 Please note that the initialization process may take some time to complete if you are running the application for the first time.

 # Note
+This repository only contains the project's source code and JSDoc.
+Please be aware that it does not encompass other SDLC-related documentation, which includes but not limited to Use Case Diagrams, Class Diagrams, Sequence Diagrams, Software Requirements Specification and Demo Video.